Course 1010: Beginning Acting

 Hi Nils, I want to thank you for inspiring me to follow me dreams.
 I left Washington.
 I am down in California.
 I have started a television production company and I auditioned for a Harley Davidson Commercial yesterday as an actor.
 Everything is moving at light speed…and in a positive direction.
 It all started with you in that classroom at the U of W. – Robert C., Hollywood

 Why are there two versions of the Beginning Acting class?
 (One on Sundays, the others on Tuesdays)?
 Beginning Acting is one of our most popular courses.
 To keep it from getting overcrowded, we’ve split it into two sections, one on Tuesdays, one on Sundays.

 What’s the difference between the two sections?
 There’s no difference at all in the class content.
 It’s the same class, with the same exercises and the same instructor.
 Just sign up for whichever section works best for you.

 Where is the class held?
 Both sections are held on the University of Washington campus.

 Is it an accredited University of Washington class?
 Our acting classes are co-sponsored by the ASUW (the student government at the University of Washington).
 They are not accredited, so you don’t earn University of Washington credit; they are non-credit classes intended for personal enrichment and learning, for the general community.
 This means there are no grades to worry about.
 You can have fun exploring acting and focusing on developing your acting skills in a relaxed environment, without worrying about tests or grades.

 Is there a more advanced class for people who complete Beginning Acting?
 Yes.
-Students who finish the Beginning Acting class are welcome to sign up for Beginning Acting 2: The Next Step, a follow-up class that starts right after Beginning Acting ends.
+Students who finish the Beginning Acting class are welcome to sign up for Intermediate Acting, a follow-up class that starts right after Beginning Acting ends.
 We also have several other classes that are helpful to actors.